matttproud/httpdeadline/README.md

 # package httpdeadline

-Package httpdeadline adds request deadline support to inbound HTTP requests using a microscopic http.Handler chaining middleware.
+Package httpdeadline adds request deadline support to inbound HTTP request contexts using a microscopic http.Handler chaining middleware.

 See the full API documentation for this module at https://pkg.go.dev/github.com/matttproud/httpdeadline.